Lifetime Benefits, Part 1 – Injury v. Sickness Limitation

 There are a few options residents or doctors have when buying a disability insurance policy that can help ensure financial stability past retirement age.
 One option is selecting a policy with a lifetime benefit rider.
 Older disability insurance policies, from the 80’s and 90’s, were often drafted in policyholders’ favor and a lifetime benefit provision meant just that—full monthly benefits would be paid out until a claimant’s death.
 Many newer disability insurance policies still offer an option to purchase “lifetime benefits”, but there are additional qualifiers in the policy language that dictate the amount of the disability benefit the claimant will receive, or whether he or she will receive lifetime benefits at all.
 In our next few posts, we will look at two common lifetime benefit limitations that are common in newer disability insurance policies.
 In this post we will examine the injury versus sickness limitation.

 Under some policies, the nature of your disability (i.e. whether your disability is caused by an “injury” or by “sickness”) can determine whether your benefits will last a lifetime.
 Here’s an example of such a provision, taken from an actual policy:

-This provision highlights the importance of carefully documenting and filing your claim from the outset, in order to prevent any ambiguity in the nature of a disabling condition.
-It also highlights the importance of understanding the provision of your policy you are being paid under, so that you are not caught unawares when your benefits (which you thought were lifetime benefits) are cut off after years of receiving benefits.
+This provision highlights the importance of carefully documenting and filing your disability claim from the outset, in order to prevent any ambiguity in the nature of a disabling condition.
+It also highlights the importance of understanding the provisions of your disability insurance policy you are being paid under, so that you are not caught unawares when your benefits (which you thought were lifetime benefits) are cut off after years of receiving benefits.